Spectator Locations for the 2022 IRONMAN 70.3 world championship

 Spectator Areas in St. George

-Red Hills Parkway plays a major role in the race.
+Red Hills Parkway takes cyclists over St. George City.
 Cyclists ride east to west from 1000 East to Bluff Street.
-Runners will be coming the opposite direction from Bluff Street to approximately 600 East before heading back west on the trail above the city.
-In this area, spectators can see cyclists pass one way, while the runners pass four times before they head down Skyline Drive toward the finish line.
 This is an ideal viewing location for pedestrians who don’t mind walking up to the area.
-During the race Red Hills Parkway is accessible only by foot via 200 East/Skyline Drive, or from 900 East.
+During the race, Red Hills Parkway is accessible only by foot via 200 East/Skyline Drive, or from 900 East.
 Red Hills Parkway from 900 East to Bluff Street will be completely closed for vehicle traffic during the race.
 We recommend parking on surface streets between Main Street and 200 East then walking up Skyline Drive to the viewing area.
-Note: Main Street will be closed from 400 North to 100 South on race day.
+Note: Main Street will be closed from 200 North to 100 South on race day.

 Main Street will be bursting with energy on race day.
 Cyclists turn on to Main Street from Diagonal Street at 200 North as they return to the transition area on Tabernacle Street (T2).
 Runners leave turn onto Main Street as they leave T2 on their way up to Diagonal Street, then return down Main Street at 400 North after coming down Skyline Drive from Red Hills Parkway.
 Spectators can see the runners four times in this section.
 We suggest walking up from Town Square Park.
 Parking is available on surface streets and in all public lots.